danishshaikh06/yolo_project/README.md

 # driver-behaviour-monitoring

-This repository contains Python prototypes for webcam-based exam proctoring using OpenCV, MediaPipe, and YOLO models.
+This repository contains Python prototypes for webcam-based driver-behaviour-monitoring using OpenCV, MediaPipe, and YOLO models.
 The scripts detect different kinds of potentially suspicious behavior such as head movement, eye/gaze movement, body movement, phone presence, and posture changes.

 ## Features